siyangsun/courtyard/content/granularity of transportation.md

 ---
-title: "Granularity of transportation"
+title: Granularity of transportation
-tags:
+tags: []
-- room
-- under-construction
 ---

 You get a completely different sense of a city from walking through it compared to other modes.
 This may be due to: